CloudCoinConsortium/ColorCoinClient/README.md

 # ColorCoinClient
 Allows people to collect colors

+Step Left
+Step Right.
+Jump Up and Down.
+Do the Rainbow Dance.